atwuensch/portfolio/dataviz2.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/12596066"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 ## Japan, Greece Have Highest Debt Ratios
+Using the same OECD on general government debt, this heatmap shows years on the x-axis and countries on the y-axis, with the darker red indicating higher debt ratios and the lighter red indicating lower debt ratios.
+From this heatmap, Japan and Greece are easily identified as having the highest debt ratios.

 <div class="flourish-embed flourish-heatmap" data-src="visualisation/12596361"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 ## How Different Data Visualizations Compare
+The OECD bar chart clearly and quickly identifies which countries have the highest debt ratios, but only for a single year, 2019.
+The grid of line charts shows each country's trends over time clearly, but it is difficult to look at it quickly and get a sense of which countries have the highest debt-to-GDP ratios and how the ratios across countries compare to each other.
+I wanted to emphasize these two aspects quickly.
+I relied on the visual conventions of red as negative and darker shades indicating higher values.
+I can quickly see that Greece and Japan have the darkest red values.
+Additionally, by scanning vertically by country, I can quickly compare how countries' debt ratios are relative to each other.